-At the 57th Ordinary General Meeting of Shareholders held on June 17, 2022, we received approval to revise the amount of compensation, etc., for NRI's Members of the Board to ¥2 billion or less per year (of which ¥300 million per year is for Outside Directors).
-For the amount of compensation, etc., for Members of the Board to the stock-based compensation, within the annual amount of ¥2 billion for that year, we received approval for within ¥800 million for the total annual amount of monetary compensation claims provided for granting restricted stock to eligible Members of the Board (within ¥240 million for stock-based compensation as long-term incentives and within an annual amount of ¥560 million for stock-based compensation as medium-term incentives).
+At the 57th Ordinary General Meeting of Shareholders held on June 17, 2022, we received approval to revise the amount of compensation, etc., for Members of the Board, and set the amount of compensation, etc., for NRI's Members of the Board to ¥2 billion or less per year (of which ¥300 million per year is for Outside Directors).
+For the amount of compensation, etc., for Members of the Board related to the stock-based compensation, within the annual amount of ¥2 billion for that year, we received approval for within ¥800 million for the total annual amount of monetary compensation claims provided for granting restricted stock to eligible Members of the Board (within ¥240 million for stock-based compensation as long-term incentives and within an annual amount of ¥560 million for stock-based compensation as medium-term incentives).